 The traders did so by “front running,” jumping in front of trades about to be made and making them for themselves.
 The high frequency traders used microsecond delays in trades caused by different network routers to jump on the trades and make billions.

 The impact was to deny legitimate traders and investors the same advantage as the high frequency players.
 It also led to dangerous “flash crashes” when high frequency traders all dumped stock at the same time leading to unexplained plunges.

-When they moved back to Ireland he stayed.
+The new exchange is now overwhelmed by business.
+Ryan, the son of an IDA executive moved to the US with his parents in 1990 at the age of16.
+When they moved back to Ireland, he stayed.
 He told Lewis Ireland at the time was “kinda like a shithole to be honest...it’s hard not to love America”

 Ryan is now the chief strategy officer at IEX.
 IEX is the brainchild of former Royal Bank of Canada trader Brad Katsuyama, technologist Rob Park, and Ryan, who previously worked as a sales manager for network providers BT Radianz and Switch and Data.

 Its story begins in 200, a few months after RBC purchased Carlin Financial, an electronic trading firm.
 Katsuyama, who worked for RBC in New York, noticed that trades were becoming harder and harder to complete.
 As Lewis writes, “Before RBC acquired this supposed state-of-the-art electronic-trading firm, Katsuyama’s computers worked as he expected them to.
 Suddenly they didn’t.
 It used to be that when his trading screens showed 10,000 shares of Intel offered at $22 a share, it meant that he could buy 10,000 shares of Intel for $22 a share.
 He had only to push a button.